DataDog/hiring-engineers/answers.md

 In the spirit of demonstrating thoughtfulness, here is my rationale regarding my personal setup.

 1. My home laptop is OSX, could spin up Docker on that machine, but...
-2. I already have a LAMP - Ubuntu 18.04 / Apache2 / mysql / PHP, Python live on AWS (running Wordpress) - so let's instrucment that and connect from OSX client
+2. I already have a LAMP - Ubuntu 18.04 / Apache2 / mysql / PHP, Python live on AWS (running Wordpress) - so let's instrucment that with the DataDog Agent and connect from OSX as client